 Watch out for symptoms of Norovirus

-Doctors in NHS East Lancashire and Blackburn with Darwen Clinical Commissioning Groups (CCGS) are advising members of the public to be on the lookout for symptoms of Norovirus and take sensible precautions in case you suffer a bout this winter.
+Doctors at NHS East Lancashire and Blackburn with Darwen Clinical Commissioning Groups (CCGs) are advising members of the public to be on the lookout for symptoms of Norovirus and take sensible precautions in case you suffer a bout this winter.

 Norovirus, sometimes known as the 'winter vomiting disease' because it usually occurs during the winter months, often starts to appear in the autumn peaking during January.
 It is highly contagious and the most frequent cause of infectious gastroenteritis in England and Wales.
 Typical symptoms are vomiting and diarrhoea.
 The sickness and diarrhoea can be distressing and you can also feel unwell with a temperature, headache, aching limbs and stomach cramps.
 It can be very unpleasant while you have it.
 People suffering will feel very unwell initially but will usually improve quickly as the symptoms settle.